+- 0401 Grades 3-5

+- 0402 Grades 6-8

+- 0403 Grades 9-10

+- 0404 Grades 11-12

-- 1. Each competitor qualifies for a 2023 T-shirt (maximum of 1 per year) and a complimentary admission ticket to the state fair (maximum of 1 per day of competition). - 2.
-The competition will take place in the Fonner Park Clubhouse after the other competitions on Saturday and Sunday, August 26 and 27.
-Students may compete once each day.
-The contest will end each day when awards from the other competitions during the day are ready to be presented. - 3.
-Students will be given an age-appropriate problem to solve on a dry-erase board on the stage.
-The first person to arrive at the correct answer will be the winner.
-Students will compete in groups of two students. - 4.
+- 1. Each entered competition will receive a complimentary admission ticket to the State Fair (maximum of 1 per day of competition).

+- The competition will take place in the Fonner Park Clubhouse from 2:15pm 2:45pm on Saturday and Sunday, August 24 and 25.
+Please arrive 15 minutes early for check-in.
+Students compete on the same day as academic testing.
+Academic testing awards will be given at the conclusion of all testing once results are calculated each day in the Fonner Park Clubhouse.

+- 3. Students will be given an age-appropriate problem to solve on a dry-erase board on the stage. - 4.
+For classes 0401-0402 the first person to arrive at the correct answer will be the winner.
+Students will compete in groups of two students.
 Participants in each grade group will be assigned randomly. - 5.
-The winners will receive a medallion. - 6.
-Schools may enter any number of students. - 7.
+For classes 0403-0404 students will compete via a bracket system.
+Participants in each grade group will be assigned randomly. - 6.
+The winners will receive a medallion. - 7.
 Students HAVE to be entered by the July 15th deadline.

-Division 3305: Class Science Project
+Division 3305: Group Science Project

 - 1. The entry will consist of a science project a school class completes.
-Some suggestions are egg drop, mousetrap vehicle, or catapult where groups of one or two students make a contraption and test it against the others in the class; a plant experiment, where each student does something different with the same type of plant. - 2.
+Some suggestions are egg drop, mousetrap vehicle, or catapult where groups of students make a contraption and test it against the others in the class; a plant experiment, where each student does something different with the same type of plant. - Make sure to enter as a group, not each individual student.
+Example First Name: Group Last Name: Student A Student B. - 3.
 Data is to be collected for each student or pair of students, recorded, and analyzed.
-Older students should include graphs. - 3.
+Grades 6-12 students should include graphs. - 4.
 Project is to be displayed on a tri-fold display board following the guidelines for Science Display.
-Photos are encouraged to further illustrate what was done.

-4. To rank the projects from a wide range of age groups, expectations for different grade divisions will be taken into consideration.
-Projects will be awarded points compared to a standard for the grade division and the project with the highest point total will be the champion.
+Photos are encouraged to further illustrate what was done. - 5.
+To rank the projects from a wide range of age groups, expectations for different grade divisions will be taken into consideration.
+Projects will be awarded points compared to a standard for the grade division and the project with the highest point total will be the champion. - 6.
+The student's name, grade, school, division, and class number must be visible on the front lower right hand-side of the display.

-1st Place Plaque, \$100 grant to class
+1 st Place Plaque, \$100 grant to class

-2nd Place \$50 grant to class
+2 nd Place \$50 grant to class

-3rd Place \$25 grant to class
+3 rd Place \$25 grant to class

 4th-5th Place Ribbons